smuellerDD/leancrypto/README.md

 The leancrypto library provides algorithm implementations which have the following properties:

-* minimal dependencies: only POSIX environment needed,
+* minimal dependencies: only POSIX environment needed - function calls are abstracted into helper code that may need to be replaced for other environments (see the Linux kernel support in `linux_kernel` for replacing the POSIX calls)

 * extractable: the algorithms can be extracted and compiled as part of a separate project,